GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/1_Introduction_to_pangenomegraphs.md

 - Can represent inversions

+#### **Paths**
-#### **Paths are walk through the nodes of the graph**
+- Paths are routes through the nodes of the graph
 - Genomes
 - Haplotypes
 - Alleles/variants

 <p align="justify">
-This pipeline for pangenome graph comprises three key stages: graph construction using PGGB, graph manipulation via ODGI, and variant calling for Next-Generation Sequencing (NGS) data utilizing the VG toolkit, as shown in Figure 1C.
+This pipeline for pangenome graphs comprises three key stages: graph construction using `PGGB`, graph manipulation via `ODGI`, and variant calling for Next-Generation Sequencing (NGS) data utilizing the VG toolkit, as shown in Figure 1C.

 The PGGB pipeline, which operates without a reference method, builds pangenome graphs using an all-to-all whole genome alignment approach with `wfmash`.
 Subsequent graph induction is accomplished through `seqwish`, followed by progressive normalization implemented with `smoothxg` and `gfaffix`.